priyam-k/priyam-k/README.md

-- 👋 Hi, I’m @priyam-k
+Hi, I’m @priyam-k
-- 👀 I’m interested in reading and coding!
-- 🌱 I’m currently learning python, java, and html
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+I code in python and some java

+github copilot is cool

 <!---
 priyam-k/priyam-k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.